febinbellamy/CodeHub/README.md

 ### 2. Authenticate with GitHub
 Click the CodeHub extension icon, then click the "Authenticate" button to connect your GitHub account.
 ### 3. Link a Repository
-Choose whether to connect CodeHub to an existing repository or create a new one.
-Enter the repository name and click "Get Started."
+Connect CodeHub to an existing repository or create a new one.
+You can also add an optional directory path within the repository (for example: "coding_challenges/codewars").
+Click the "Get Started" button when you're ready.

 ### 4. Start Coding
 You're all set!
 Solve problems on Codewars, and your solutions will automatically sync to the linked GitHub repository after a successful submission.